bgp59/p-ssh/README.md

                         specified and they will be consolidated -i INPUT_FILE, --input-file INPUT_FILE
                         Input file passed to the stdin of each ssh command.
-If there are no ssh args, read the first line looking for a shebang line and if found, use as implied command to exec remotely
-  -t TIMEOUT, --timeout TIMEOUT
+If there are no SSH_OPTIONs, read the first line looking for a shebang specification and if found, use it as implied command to exec remotely -t TIMEOUT, --timeout TIMEOUT
                         If specified, individual ssh command timeout, in seconds (float)
   -W TERM_MAX_WAIT, --term-max-wait TERM_MAX_WAIT
                         How long to wait, in seconds, for a command to exit upon being terminated via SIGTERM (float).
+Default:
+                        1.0 sec
-Default: 1.0 sec -B BATCH_TIMEOUT, --batch-timeout BATCH_TIMEOUT
+  -B BATCH_TIMEOUT, --batch-timeout BATCH_TIMEOUT
                         If specified, the timeout for the entire batch, in seconds (float)
   -a [WORKING_DIR], --audit-trail [WORKING_DIR]
                         Enable audit trail and output collection using the optional path passed as a parameter.
-The path may contain the following placeholders: `{n}': substitute
+The path may contain the following placeholders: `{lh}': substitute
-                        with `uname -n` (lowercase and stripped of domain), `{p}': substitute with the PID of the process, `{U}: substitute with the local user name.
+                        with the local hostname in lowercase and stripped of domain, `{pid}': substitute with the PID of the local process, `{lu}: substitute with the local user name.
                         Additionally the path may contain strftime formatting characters which will be interpolated using the invocation time.
-If the optional parameter is missing then a path rooted on `P_SSH_WORKING_DIR_ROOT' env var or on an internal fallback is used to form:
+If WORKING_DIR argument is not provided then env var `P_SSH_WORKING_DIR_ROOT' is
-                        `/tmp/{U}/p_ssh/work/p-ssh/%Y-%m-%dT%H:%M:%S%z-{p}'.
+                        used.
+If neither WORKING_DIR argument nor
+                        `P_SSH_WORKING_DIR_ROOT' env var are specified then
+                        the default value is used, which is `/tmp/{lu}/p_ssh/w ork/p-ssh/%Y-%m-%dT%H:%M:%S%z-{pid}'.
   -x, --trace, --no-trace, --x, --no-x
                         Override the implied display of the result upon individual command completion.
 If no audit trail is specified then the implied action is to display the result, otherwise it is to do nothing (since the output is recorded anyway).

 The SSH_OPTIONs may contain the following placeholders: